Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Modelers/Joiner/00_ExampleDoc.md

 ##Example

-Let's do a Pypet like join "results-parameters"
+Let's do a Pypet like join "results-parameters" in mongo